Turnip Winter: Background

 At war with France, Britain, and Russia beginning in the summer of 1914, Germany faced the strain of a two-front war.
-To evade this compromising situation the Germans developed a strategy known as the Schlieffen Plan.
+To evade this compromising situation, the Germans developed a strategy known as the Schlieffen Plan.
 The Plan proposed that if German troops could invade France through Belgium and defeat the French, quickly removing one front, they would then be able to focus solely on Russia.
-German faith in the Schlieffen Plan proved overly optimistic and French forces commanded by General Joseph Joffre “checked the German attack at the Marne River in September,” in what would be known as the First Battle of the Marne.
+German faith in the Schlieffen Plan proved overly optimistic and French forces commanded by General Joseph Joffre "checked the German attack at the Marne River in September," in what would be known as the First Battle of the Marne.
 After facing defeat at the Battle of the Marne, the actual strain of a two-front war became progressively more real for Germany.
 The Germans had assumed that the Schlieffen Plan would prove successful and that the war would not be a prolonged affair.
-In the months after the Battle of the Marne, German troops faced a succession of battles against combined British and French armies, known as the “Race to the Sea,” where the opposing forces attempted to “turn the other’s flank" in a contest to reach the North Sea.
+In the months after the Battle of the Marne, German troops faced a succession of battles against combined British and French armies, known as the "Race to the Sea," where the opposing forces attempted to "turn the other’s flank" in a contest to reach the North Sea.

 From October to late November, the armies clashed in a nearly month-long battle at Ypres in Flanders, near the North Sea, which incurred a devastating loss of life for both sides.
 After Ypres, only months after the beginning of the Great War, the German army had already lost 241,000 men.
-As the end of 1914 approached, fighting in Western Europe, ultimately known as the “Western Front,” settled to a draining affair as the German, French and British lines entrenched themselves.
+As the end of 1914 approached, fighting in Western Europe, ultimately known as the "Western Front," settled to a draining affair as the German, French and British lines entrenched themselves.
 In response to the early land campaigns, the British responded with naval measures.
-In order to wear down German forces, the British navy towards the end of 1914 blockaded “the northern approaches to the North Sea in an effort to cut off supplies to the soldiers and civilians of the Central Powers.”
-Locked into sustained fighting on the Western Front, which had already reduced supplies, the Germans now faced both the Russian threat in the east and the British blockade that “cut Germany off from sources of essential commodities.”
+In order to wear down German forces, the Royal Navy, towards the end of 1914, blockaded "the northern approaches to the North Sea in an effort to cut off supplies to the soldiers and civilians of the Central Powers."
+Locked into sustained fighting on the Western Front, which had already reduced supplies, the Germans now faced both the Russian threat in the east and the British blockade that "cut Germany off from sources of essential commodities."

 The British blockade highlighted major flaws in German wartime society.
-Although German economy was an international juggernaut that “managed to produce most of the industrial requirements of the war,” the nation “failed to secure a sufficiency of food.”
+Although the German economy was an international juggernaut that "managed to produce most of the industrial requirements of the war," the nation "failed to secure a sufficiency of food."
 With continued fighting on two fronts and supplies restricted by the British blockade, German food shortages at home and for troops became increasingly troublesome issues.
 During the winter of 1916–17, such problems reached new levels in a period known as the "Turnip Winter'".